autonomys/auto-sdk/packages/auto-drive/README.md

 To interact with the Auto-Drive API, you'll need to create an API key.
 Follow these steps:

 - Go to [Auto-Drive](https://ai3.storage) and login with your preffered SSO.
-- Once you're logged in, click on the profile section at the left-sided menu.
+- Once you're logged in, click on the profile section in the left sidebar menu.
 - On the profile section, click on 'Create API Key'
 - Read the modal message and click on generate